natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/class3-assignment.md

         * As mandated, for generating the new test dataset.
     * Documenting your prompts and how AI assisted you is **mandatory for the AI-Powered Test Data Generation step (see point 3 above)**.
 For other uses of AI in this assignment, documenting your interaction (e.g., prompts used, how AI helped) in your notebook is good practice and welcome, though not mandatory for grading.

-7.  **Document in a Notebook:**
+7.  **Document in a Google Colab Notebook:**
-    * Perform all your work in a single Python notebook (`.ipynb`).
+    * Perform all your work in a single **Google Colab notebook** (`.ipynb` file).
     * Use markdown cells for clear explanations of each step: dataset selection, preprocessing, model training, AI data generation (including prompts **and AI interaction logs/history for this part**), evaluation, and your conclusions.
     * Include all code cells, ensuring their outputs (tables, plots, accuracy scores) are visible in the submitted notebook.
+(Remember to "Save" your Colab notebook to ensure outputs are stored before downloading or pushing to GitHub).
     * Structure your notebook logically so it tells the story of your project.

 8.  **Save and Add to Your GitHub Repo:**
-    * Save your notebook (e.g., `class3_text_classification.ipynb`).
+    * Save your completed Google Colab notebook as an `.ipynb` file.
-    * Place this `.ipynb` file inside your existing `nlpcc-ui-2025` repository.
+    * Place this `.ipynb` file inside your existing `nlpcc-ui-2025` GitHub repository.
     * Add, commit, and push your notebook to GitHub.
+Ensure the version on GitHub is the one with all your work and visible outputs.

-**Goal:** This assignment aims to give you hands-on experience with the entire text classification pipeline, from data acquisition to model evaluation, while emphasizing creative problem-solving and the strategic use of AI tools as collaborators.
+**Goal:** This assignment aims to give you hands-on experience with the entire text classification pipeline, from data acquisition to model evaluation, while emphasizing creative problem-solving and the strategic use of AI tools as collaborators, all within the Google Colab environment.

 ---